AdamAdham/AI-Notes/README.md

 **Policy:** $\pi(state) = action$

 ### Markov Decision Process
-Markov means that the performance is only based on the current state not how he got to that state
+Markov means that the future depends on only the current state not how he got to that state

 # NLP